A Complete Guide to Running Hybrid Meetings

 In light of this, you’ll have to figure out how to help your remote and in-person team members communicate clearly, build great structures for teamwork, and connect with each other despite their contrasting environments.
 This guide will help you do that.

-If you can get meetings right, hybrid work will be more productive — for both remote and in-person team members.
+If you can get meetings right, hybrid work will be more productive and engaging — for both remote and in-person team members.

 The unique benefits and challenges of hybrid meetings